Recipe: Lucy Tweed’s Comforting, Garlic-Heavy Midnight Pasta

 Serve immediately or eat straight from the pan.

-This article is produced by Broadsheet in partnership with DoorDash.
+Produced by Broadsheet in Partnership with DoorDash.